 203B.07 Return and ballot envelopes; directions to voters.

 Subdivision 1.
 Delivery of envelopes, directions.
 The county auditor or the municipal clerk shall prepare, print, and transmit a return envelope, a ballot envelope, and a copy of the directions for casting an absentee ballot to each applicant whose application for absentee ballots is accepted pursuant to section 203B.04.
-The directions for casting an absentee ballot shall be printed in at least 14-point bold type with heavy leading.
+The directions for casting an absentee ballot shall be printed in at least 14-point bold type with heavy leading and may be printed on the ballot envelope.
 When a person requests the directions in Braille or on cassette tape, the county auditor or municipal clerk shall provide them in the form requested.
 The secretary of state shall prepare Braille and cassette copies and make them available.

 When a voter registration card is sent to the applicant as provided in section 203B.06, subdivision 4, the directions or registration card shall include instructions for registering to vote.